okl-tools/h7webServer/README.md

 If all stuff is on you harddrive we need 4 symlinks (ln -s) to be made The first 3 point to 3 directores of the big STM32CubeH7 repository.
 The 4th to the ptools

+The links you see here point to the stuff in my environment.
+So create them and adapt to yours.

 <pre>
 Drivers -> /cppDev/E/stm32/H7/v12.1/STM32CubeH7/Drivers/